plattfot/baksnapper/README.md

 anything else as off/false.

 The supported options are:
-* CONFIG: The snapper config to backup.
-Same as --config.
+* CONFIG (deprecated): The snapper config to backup.
+Same as --config. (deprecated)
-* PATH: Destination to backup to.
+* PATH (deprecated): Destination to backup to.
 For remote backup use hostname:/backup/to.
 Where 'hostname' is the name of the server and '/backup/to' is the path to the location it should write the backups to on the remote host.
+* SOURCE: Source of the snapshots directory to backup.
+Same as first positional argument and `--source`.
+For remote backup use `[user@]hostname:/backup/from`.
+Where `user` is the username — it is optional and if left out till will use the current user.
+And `hostname` is the name of the server and `/backup/from` is the path to the location where the snapshots are located.
+* DEST: Destination for the backup.
+Same as second positional argument and `--dest`.
+For remote backup use `[user@]hostname:/backup/to`.
+Where `user` is the username — it is optional and if left out till will use the current user.
+And `hostname` is the name of the server and `/backup/to` is the path to the location where it should write the backups to on the remote host.
 * PRUNE: Prune the backups by deleting snapshots that isn't in the source directory.
        Same as -p, --prune
 * ALL: Send all snapshots in the soruce directory.
 Same as -a, --all
 * VERBOSE: Verbose print out, same as -v, --verbose.
 * DAEMON: Name of the baksnapper daemon, default is baksnapperd.
 Same as --daemon
-* TYPE: Define if it should push the backup or pull.
+* TYPE (deprecated): Define if it should push the backup or pull.
 Default is push.
   	Pull can be used to transfer a backup from a remote server to the current machine.
 * PRIVATE_KEY: The private key file to use when connecting to a remote